code2gether/react-js-fundamentals/README.md

-# React JS Fundamentals Workshop Project - Movie App
+# React JS Fundamentals Workshop

 This is a project for React JS Fundamentals Workshop